 - received 16,000 website visitors and 60,000 page views per week

-- was heard by over a million listeners who tuned in to our shows, podcasts and WeLoveNewMusic submissions
+- was heard by over a million listeners who listened to our shows, podcasts and WeLoveNewMusic submissions

 Our presenters came from all corners of Croydon and beyond.
 Many stayed with the station throughout its time on air.
-Others moved on to bigger opportunities with the BBC and commercial radio as well as other stations around the world.
+Others moved on to bigger opportunities with the BBC and commercial radio as well as other stations both around the world and locally.
 I’m proud to say the station was a launch pad for many new broadcast and media careers.